Is Inventory A Current Asset?

 The key to ensuring that your inventory does not turn into a liability lies in finding a balance for any business.
 This means that you have to stock just enough inventory such that you will run out, but not more than you need at any given time.
 You could also consider ordering products only when you need them, which would mean sourcing for reliable suppliers who will deliver what you need in good time.

 Businesses could adopt the lean inventory management approach, which provides for the stocking of only that which you need, no more and no less.
 This necessitates the need to practice having the right amount of inventory at hand at any given time.

-To ensure that your inventory is effectively managed, consider investing in an inventory management software such as EMERGE App.
+To ensure that your inventory is effectively managed, consider investing in inventory management software such as EMERGE App.
 With this software, you need not worry about your stocking needs.
 You will be provided with detailed analytical reports and prompts, ensuring you always have the right amount of inventory.